pimoroni/inventorhatmini-python/REFERENCE.md

 ## Servos

-Inventor HAT Mini four servo outputs.
+Inventor HAT Mini has four servo outputs.
 These are setup by default when creating a new `InventorHATMini` object.

 To start using a servo, first import one of the handy constants used to reference them (see [Servo Constants](#servo-constants)).
 For example, to use the first servo: